WRITE A REVIEW

+I've had this one for a few years, and it was my first foundation brush.
+I simply used sponges or my fingers before.
 Unfortunately, I can't recommend it.
 For similar price @ Target, better off getting the Ecotools foundation brush.
 It's much easier to clean and dry, and I get a more smooth finish.
 Also, I cannot get the SK brush clean no matter how many times I wash it.
 It just holds onto grime and ends up streaking the foundation.
 It hasn't shed, but it just doesn't cut it for me in the end.

 This is for the black-handled synthetic brush.
 While I typically like SK brushes this one is so flimsy and thin that it's practically useless other than to apply moisturizer.
 Foundation application is streaky and the brush head is so slim that I have to go over sections multiple times anyway, and I have a fairly small face.
 You definitely get what you pay for here, so if you're going to buy a foundation brush save your money for a much better one from MAC, Chanel, Sephora, or any other higher-end brand.